-Transitioning from the above expected numbers in the quarter on EBITDA to pretty weak guidance in the following quarter.
-How much of the Wal-Mart change, if any, was in the December quarter?
+Jim I wonder if you could help us out a little bit just transitioning from the above expected numbers in the quarter on EBITDA to pretty weak guidance in the following quarter?
+How much of the Walmart change, if any, was in the December quarter?
 Probably not, and if you could maybe help us with what that impact might be in the next quarter.
 And then just on the DoD side, I understand there's still a lot of changes going on, but the surplus volume remains above where we thought, so it sounds like none of those changes happened in the current quarter.
 Thanks.

 No problem, Shawn.
-So I think, one, your first question on Wal-Mart.
+So I think, one, your first question on Walmart.
 So the termination of the contract came in December.
 Obviously we made that 8-K announcement.
-We obviously have inventory on hand for Wal-Mart so, there really was little effect on the quarter, meaning the December quarter for Wal-Mart.
-You'll see that tallying off this quarter and the next quarter, as we sell our inventory.
+We obviously have inventory on hand for Walmart, so there really was little effect on the quarter, meaning the December quarter for Walmart.
+You'll see that tailing off this quarter and the next quarter, as we sell our inventory.
 So there's a significant drop obviously related to that.
-We would expect to have all of that certainly done by the end of the fiscal year.
-Probably by the end of the third quarter.
+We would expect to have all of that certainly done by the end of the fiscal year, probably by the end of the third quarter.

 As far as the DoD contract, so the DoD contract was in full operational mode, as has been historically under the CV3 contract last quarter.
-What we've seen at the beginning of this quarter and towards the very end of last quarter was obviously Iron Planet has got their trucks which they're selling now.
-So they have removed the rolling stock flow from us and diverted it to Iron Planet who, as you know, won that contract in the last RFP.
-We're continuing to operate under the original surplus contract, also known as the CV3 contract, until noticed by the Department of Defense.
+What we've seen at the beginning of this quarter and towards the very end of last quarter was obviously IronPlanet has got their trucks which they're selling now.
+So they have removed the rolling stock flow from us and diverted it to IronPlanet who, as you know, won that contract in the last RFP.
+We're continuing to operate under the original surplus contract, also known as the CV3 contract, until notice by the Department of Defense.
 They have exercised their extensions which run through February.